loader image

 A public discussion on the scope of the State’s authority has allowed the US to find an equilibrium.
 We concede that this is a dynamic equilibrium, and that changes in technology will require reconsideration of this conclusion.
 However, India currently inhabits the worst of both worlds – our security agencies operate in an ad-hoc institutional structure with vaguely defined authority, while the citizenry relies on abstract enunciations of fundamental rights with little practical relevance.
 This is an entirely avoidable situation.
 The time has come to recognize the complexity of our Information Technology ecosystem and devise sensible solutions for national security and protection of our fundamental liberties.

-Shruti Sodhi
+Shruti Dvivedi Sodhi

 Partner